 Simon has consistently been ranked since 2012 and is highly rated globally across the leading legal directories.
-For 2020, he has been recognised by Who´s Who Legal as one of the world´s leading banking lawyers and ranked as a ´market leader´ in IFLR1000’s 2020 rankings as well as ranked as a 2020 ‘leading individual’ in Legal 500.
-Chambers Global reported that clients laud him for his skills and “find him to be very pleasant” and describe him as “commercial and practical [with] a good group of lawyers around him.
+He is currently recognised by Who´s Who Legal 2020 as one of the world´s leading banking lawyers and ranked as a ´market leader´ in IFLR1000’s 2020 rankings as well as ranked as a 2020 ‘leading individual’ in Legal 500.
+Chambers Global reported that clients laud him for his skills and describe him as “commercial and practical [with] a good group of lawyers around him”.
 Past Chambers Global directories have described him as a “brilliant lawyer, with excellent and creative ideas for complex issues”.
-For 2019 he is ranked as a ‘leading individual’ and in 2018, he was a ´recommended´ lawyer in Legal 500 and described as “very technically sound, a problem-solver and extremely knowledgeable on Cayman law” in Chambers Global.
-Also in 2018, Simon has been recognised in the Merger & Acquisition chapter of Who’s Who Legal: M&A and Governance.
+In 2019 he was ranked as a ‘leading individual’ and in 2018, he was a ´recommended´ lawyer in Legal 500 described as “very technically sound, a problem-solver” and “extremely knowledgeable on Cayman law” in Chambers Global.
+Also in 2018, Simon was recognised in the Merger & Acquisition chapter of Who’s Who Legal: M&A and Governance.
 He is quoted as earning his praise within the legal industry for his “precise and definitive” advice in Chambers Global 2016 and a “great banking lawyer who is extremely practical” in Chambers Global 2015.
 Legal 500 2015 reports that he is the “technically brilliant” global private equity head.
 Chambers Caribbean 2014 reported clients had this to say about Simon: “He provides really good service, and is very responsive and great when we need things done within a quick timeframe”.